ctrl-alt-explore/ubuntucare-finger-scan/README.md

-echo "# Finger PPG – Heart Rate Detection via Webcam
+# Finger PPG – Heart Rate Detection via Webcam

 This project uses a standard webcam and signal-processing techniques to detect heart rate (BPM) from fingertip photoplethysmography (PPG).
 Built with React and Vite, it captures real-time video, analyzes color variation in the fingertip, and displays pulse activity on a live chart.